 Switch Off Fortnight is a nationwide campaign that takes place every November to encourage schools to switch off lights and electrical appliances when not in use for two weeks.
 The goals for schools are to help them save energy and monitor the impact of changing user behaviour on the school’s energy use.

-The Pod has developed a range of new learning resources, including a film, assembly, and factsheets, for this year’s Switch Off Fortnight to help students understand what net zero is, why COP26 matters, and what steps they can take to reduce their energy use.
-There are also a limited number of campaign packs – containing posters and stickers – for schools that sign up to Switch Off Fortnight, distributed on a first come, first served basis.
+The Pod developed a range of new learning resources, including a film, assembly, and factsheets, for this year’s Switch Off Fortnight to help students understand what net zero is, why COP26 matters, and what steps they can take to reduce their energy use.
+Schools joining the Switch Off Fortnight campaign also received a campaign pack including sticks and posters.

-To take part, schools first need to join the Pod.
+To take part or to use the resources, which are available all year round, schools first need to join the Pod.
 It takes just a few minutes to sign up, following the steps below.
 Encourage other schools in your community to take part too!